Niger Military Rulers Order UN Official Out Within 72 Hours - UrduPoint

 Niger Military Rulers Order UN Official Out Within 72 Hours

-Niger's post-coup military regime has ordered the United Nations coordinator in the country to leave within 72 hours, blaming "obstacles" by the world body to its international recognition

-Niamey, (APP - UrduPoint / Pakistan Point News - 11th Oct, 2023) Niger's post-coup military regime has ordered the United Nations coordinator in the country to leave within 72 hours, blaming "obstacles" by the world body to its international recognition.
+Niamey, (APP - UrduPoint / Pakistan Point News - 12th Oct, 2023) Niger's military leaders have ordered the United Nations coordinator to leave the country within 72 hours, blaming the world body for hindering international recognition of the post-coup regime.

-It comes a day after the United States cut off more than $500 million in assistance to Niger and as France begins withdrawing troops after they were also ordered out.
+The expulsion order comes a day after the United States cut off more than $500 million in assistance to Niger and as France begins withdrawing its troops after they were also ordered out.

 Aubin, a Canadian, was appointed to the job in January 2021.